 Mason’s Swimming Hole (By donation)

 The general rule of thumb in Cape Tribulation is to stay out of the water.
-Saltwater crocodiles aren’t confined to the seas, travelling and living upstream in fresh creeks and rivers.
+Saltwater crocodiles aren’t confined to the seas, traveling and living upstream in fresh creeks and rivers.

 The only two places considered safe to swim are Emmagen Creek and Mason’s Swimming Hole.

 Mason’s Cafe is a general store, restaurant, and chartered tour operator smack in the middle of Cape Tribulation.
-Easy-to-spot as you drive along Cape Tribulation Rd, it has ample parking out the front.
-To the side, there is a small trail and sign for the swimming hole.
+Easy to spot as you drive along Cape Tribulation Rd, it has ample parking out the front.
+To the side, there is a small trail and a sign for the swimming hole.
 The owners ask that you leave a gold coin donation in the honesty box.

 Great Barrier Reef tour

-Definitely something to tick off your bucket list is the experience of snorkelling the Great Barrier Reef alongside sea turtles, giant clams, eagle rays, starfish, and schools of tropical fish with Ocean Safari.
+Something to tick off your bucket list is the experience of snorkeling the Great Barrier Reef alongside sea turtles, giant clams, eagle rays, starfish, and schools of tropical fish with Ocean Safari.
 Jump aboard their exhilarating fast boat with 700hp engines for their half-day eco-tour to snorkel at two different reef sites.